Skip to content

 Activate System B at 200°C — advance with steady pressure

-Maintain constant apical force while the plugger softens and condenses the GP.
+Constant apical force is maintained while the plugger softens and condenses the GP.

 6